 - 1.10 If we make any changes to Policy, 2005 Act requires us to consult the following groups of people:

 - a) the chief officer of police for Elmbridge

 - b) people and bodies representing the interests of persons in gambling businesses in the area

 - c) people and bodies who represent the interests of persons who are likely to be affected by the exercise of the authority's functions under the Act.

 - 1.11 In addition to the groups that we must consult, we extended the scope of the consultation and included the following:

 - a) residents' groups

+- b) local harm treatment providers

-- b) community associations
+- c) community associations

-- c) ethnic group associations
+- d) ethnic group associations

-- d) faith groups
+- e) faith groups

-- e) trader's associations
+- f) trader's associations

-- f) neighbouring licensing authorities
+- g) neighbouring licensing authorities

-- g) relevant Council teams
+- h) relevant Council teams

-- h) all responsible authorities
+- i) all responsible authorities

-- i) Elmbridge Community and Safety Partnership
+- j) Elmbridge Community and Safety Partnership

-- j) all Elmbridge Ward Councillors
+- k) all Elmbridge Ward Councillors

-- 1.12 In preparing this policy, we carried out a public consultation between 27 July 2020 and 18 October 2020 and consulted the groups listed in paragraphs 1.10 and 1.11 above.
-We then considered the comments received during that consultation before making the changes included in this Policy.
+- 1.12 In preparing this policy, we carried out a public consultation between 02 August 2023 and 01 September 2023 and consulted the groups listed in paragraphs 1.10 and 1.11 above.
+[We then considered the comments

+received during that consultation before making the changes included in this Policy].